 Mindfulness Exercises – Games and Activities for Groups, Classrooms, and More

-Mindfulness is no longer a practice strictly for new-age groups and your strange spiritual friend.
-It’s becoming much more mainstream, with its growth fueled largely by backing from the scientific community.
+Mindfulness is becoming much more mainstream, with its growth fueled largely by backing from the scientific community.
 Studies have found that mindfulness practice increases subjective well-being, reduces reactivity, and improves behavioral regulation.
 Mindfulness has also proven helpful with children and students, leading to an increased ability to pay attention, decreased stress levels, and even better grades.
 There are many benefits of mindfulness practice, and it is a powerful practice to introduce to students, clients, and young adults.